CUAir/git-practice/README.md

 `git log`
 This will print the entire history of the local repository.
 For Terminal and git bash users this should enter a vim-like interface and so you can hit the space key to continue scrolling, or type 'q' to exit it.

 Onto more exciting things!
-First of all create a new branch (for more info on branches, go to the 'Branching' section) You can do this by: `git checkout -b <your username/useful-name>`, (ex. `git checkout -b ef23/git-tutorial`) The `-b` flag indicates you are switching to a new branch.
+First of all create a new branch.
+You can do this by: `git checkout -b <your username/useful-name>`, (ex. `git checkout -b ef23/git-tutorial`) The `-b` flag indicates you are switching to a new branch.
 You can use `git checkout <branch name>` to switch branches, so you can do `git checkout master` to return to the master branch.

 On your new branch (you can check which branch you're on by doing `git branch`), create a new file in the local repo and name it after your netid.
 Enter whatever you'd like into the file and save it.
 Now, if you enter `git status`, this file should show up as an 'unstaged change'.
 You can then type `git add <filename>` and assuming you didn't type in your filename wrong, if you `git status` again, that file should now show up as a 'change to be committed'.
 Now, you can type `git commit -m '<helpful message>'` in and hit enter.
 Congratulations!
 You have made your first commit.
 You can then do `git push -u origin <branch name>` to push this to the remote repo.
 Navigate to the repo on Github and you should be able to see it there!